flaviajanine/flaviajanine/README.md

 - 👩‍🎓 Graduated in Computer Engineering
 - 👩‍🎓 Master in Computer Science
 - ⚛️ Study fields on Quantum Computing and M.L.
-- 👩‍💻 Technical Specialist at IBM
+- 👩‍💻 IBM Research Engineer
-- 🌟 UX and Design Thinking Enthusiastic
+- 🌟 UX and Design Thinking

 - Click the link to see my latest stuff https://linktr.ee/flaviajanine